Pathoschild/HatMouse/README.md

      If blank, the script will try to match the game automatically through the Steam API.
 That only works for games though, not DLC or bundles.

-3. Open `scripts/build prize list.linq` in LINQPad.
+4. Open `scripts/build prize list.linq` in LINQPad.
-4. Click the ▶ button to fetch info from the Steam API.
+5. Click the ▶ button to fetch info from the Steam API.

 The fetched data will be saved to two files:
 * `scripts/results.csv` is a CSV file that can be imported into Excel or Google Sheets;
 * `config/games.json` is the data that'll be used by the web UI.

-Caveats:
-* Prices are mostly shown in your local currency, but for some reason Steam may return a different currency for some games.
-You can manually edit the `config/games.json` file if needed to fix them.
-* The fetched info is cached.
+This will cache the fetched info.
 To fetch the latest info instead, delete the `scripts/cache` folder.

 ## Configure web UI
 You can edit `config/config.json` to change a few settings: